 An overview of who should use the SEBoK, and for what purpose, is followed by detailed use cases.
-The economic value, history, and relationship to other disciplines are discussed.
-Part 1 also contains a section which discussed the future evolution of the SEBoK and allows for new areas of content to be introduced before being transitioned into other SEBoK parts.
+Systems engineering's economic value, history, and relationship to other disciplines are discussed.
+Part 1 also contains a section which discusses the future evolution of the SEBoK and allows for new areas of content to be introduced before being transitioned into other SEBoK parts.